Blueprint SDK — API

 Provides the public method with the context in which it was called — namely, who called it, when it was called, and what the origin transaction is.
 The origin transaction is the transaction that originated the current call chain; in other words, it contains the entry point call.

 When Hathor engine invokes a public method, it always passes a Context object as the first argument.
-Therefore, every public method must have a Context object as its second parameter.
+Therefore, every public method must have a Context object as its second parameter (after self).

 The Context object is immutable, and what is passed is only a copy of the original maintained by Hathor engine.
 As such, you cannot, and should not attempt to, modify the call context in your blueprint's code.